 Suggested by our writers

 Baby’s is one of our favorite bars in Williamsburg.
 It’s a great option if you’re looking for live music, light snacks, or a bottomless brunch.

-Rooftop Reds is a reservation-only rooftop wine bar in Brooklyn Navy Yard with hammocks and cornhole.
+Rooftop Reds is a reservation-only rooftop wine bar in the Brooklyn Navy Yard with hammocks and cornhole.

 Good Story Rooftop Lounge

 Good Story is the rooftop bar at the Arlo Soho hotel, and, as far as rooftop bars go, it’s a pretty pleasant place to hang with a group downtown.